 The BeagleBone does not require any extra hardware in addition to its superior set of input/output features.
 Making it easy to interface with exterior electronics.

-Sepio is the leader in rogue devices mitigation (RDM) market.
-It is disrupting the cybersecurity industry by detecting unauthorized or invisible network devices.
-Preventing hardware based attacks operating over network and USB interfaces.
+Sepio is the leader in rogue devices detection software.
+The company is disrupting the cybersecurity industry by offering solutions that can detect unauthorized or invisible network devices.
+Sepio’s technology prevents hardware-based attacks that operate over network and USB interfaces by identifying rogue devices on network in real time.

 Sepio’s Asset DNA technology, rooted in the physical layer, relies on the existence of devices rather than their behavior.
 Enabling the discovery and identification of all managed, unmanaged, hidden or invisible network devices.
 Through innovative methods and machine learning algorithms, Sepio gets to the true source of asset risk, free from misleading profile perceptions and behavioral assumptions.

-The Sepio platform strategically prioritizes assets based on their risk levels and implements precise hardware access controls.
+The rogue device detection software provided by Sepio platform strategically prioritizes assets based on their risk levels and implements precise hardware access controls.
 It automatically blocks devices that violate preset rules or are recognized as known attack tools.

-Having a comprehensive view of all network devices is crucial for effective hardware defense.
-However, the value lies not just in seeing, but in utilizing this information.
+Having comprehensive visibility of all network devices is crucial for effective hardware defense.
+However, the true value lies not just in identifying these devices, but in utilizing this information to proactively defend against them.

-Sepio, provides instant insights into network devices that require attention.
-Leveraging Asset DNA technology and policy rules, the system alerts you to high, medium, and low risks, expediting resolution times, pinpointing regulatory gaps, and preventing hardware-based attacks.
-This real-time, actionable visibility empowers your security team to gain a deeper understanding of your device attack surface and proactively manage hardware defense.
+Sepio’s technology provides real-time insights into network devices that require attention.
+By leveraging Asset DNA technology and policy rules, the system alerts users to high, medium, and low-risk devices, expediting resolution times, pinpointing regulatory gaps, and preventing hardware-based attacks.
+This actionable visibility empowers security teams to gain a deeper understanding of their device attack surface and manage hardware defense more effectively.

 See every known and unknown devices.
 Prioritize and mitigate risks.